LIU Sharks: Unification

 On October 3, 2018, Long Island University announced that it was unifying the athletic programs of its two campuses into one Division I program, effective with the 2019–20 academic year.
 The unified LIU program continues to sponsor all varsity sports that either campus sponsored before the merger.
 The new program's nickname of Sharks was announced on May 15, 2019.

 The LIU Sharks inherited the athletic legacy of the Brooklyn campus, including its membership in the Northeast Conference.
 The Division II LIU Post teams for sports that had not been sponsored by LIU Brooklyn immediately moved to Division I without the usual transition period for an institution moving to a different division.
 Teams for sports sponsored by both campuses were merged.
 LIU added two completely new women's sports effective in 2019–20.
 Shortly before the athletic merger was announced, LIU Brooklyn announced that it would add women's ice hockey and shortly after the merger announcement, LIU announced it would add women's water polo, placing that sport in the Metro Atlantic Athletic Conference.

 The university incorporated athletic facilities on both the Brooklyn and Brookville campuses with basketball, bowling, fencing, ice hockey, swimming, track and field (indoor & outdoor), volleyball, and water polo based out of the Brooklyn campus while baseball, cross country, esports, equestrian, field hockey, football, golf, lacrosse, rugby, soccer, softball, tennis, and wrestling operating from the Brookville campus.

-Teams
+Spirit squads

+In 2025, the LIU spirit squads won their third consecutive national title at the UCA & UDA College Cheerleading and Dance Team National Championships.
+Their win came in the Open Spirit Program Game Day category.

+Sponsored sports

 Long Island University fields 35 teams that compete in 14 men's and 20 women's sports and 1 co-ed e-sports team.
 Most teams compete in the Northeast Conference (NEC).
 Affiliations outside the Northeast Conference are as follows: